Lun-Liu/VBD-HotSpot/README.md

 # SC-HotSpot

 This project modified HotSpot JVM in OpenJDK8u to provide Volatile-By-Default semantics for HotSpot JVM, including a Volatile-By-Default interpreter for x86-64 and a Volatile-By-Default c2 compiler.
+VBD-HotSpot compiler also supports "relaxed" semantics for programmer specified variables, methods, or classes

 This repo is cloned from the openjdk8u-master Mercurial repository (last changeset: 1645:b77f17326a42, Jan 25 2016).
 The original README file of the Mercurial File is attached at the end.